GreyNewfie/GreyNewfie/README.md

 ### 🤔 About me

 I build across the full stack while advocating for the developers who use our tools.
-My work involves shipping features and strengthening the loop between users and the product team.
+My work involves shipping features and strengthening the loop between users and our product.

 - 🛠 Building: Full-stack features using JavaScript/TypeScript, React, and AWS infrastructure (Terraform).
 - 📣 Advocating: Serving as the bridge between engineering and our users through Developer Relations.